pooya-mohammadi/ocr-labeling-tool/README.md

 - *file_index_to_read*: images are indexed like above. this parameter sets the index to start from when the app is run.
 - *images*: index to image paths mapping

-When the app is run, the images show up based on the ordering in `cursor.json`.
+When the app is running, the images show up based on the ordering in `cursor.json`.
 By default, the app considers that your files are named after their text.
 (Probably by another OCR model like EasyOCR) Then you have three options:
 1. Edit or write text you desire in the text box and hit `Save`.
 The file with the registered text + the index will be saved to the output folder.
 (If you hit `Save` without changing the default text that comes up, the same text will be registerd as the result)
 2. Hit `Skip` to ignore the image and text all together so that nothing is saved to the output folder.
 3. Choose a desired index from `cursor.json` and hit `Jump`. if the index is valid the `file_index_to_read` will be changed to that.
 Use this in case you need to modify a previously registered image to overwrite it.
 (Make sure to jump to your last index you were at)